igmhub/LaCE/docs/docs/users/archive.md

-# ARCHIVE
+# ARCHIVES

 The LaCE emulators support two types of archives:

 - Gadget archive: Contains the P1D of Gadget simulations described in [Pedersen+21](https://arxiv.org/abs/2011.15127).
 - Nyx archive: Contains the P1D of Nyx simulations described in (In prep.)

 ## Loading a Gadget Archive
-The Gadget archive contains 30 training simulations and seven test simulations.
-Each simulation contains 11 snapshotts covering redshifts from 2 to 4.5 in steps of 0.25
+The Gadget archive contains 30 training simulations and 7 test simulations.
+Each simulation contains 11 snapshotts covering redshifts from 2 to 4.5 in steps of 0.25.

 To laod a Gadget archive, you can use the `GadgetArchive` class:
 ```python